atmoswing/atmoswing-user-manual/docs/app-optimizer/classic-calibration.rst

 2. For every level of analogy:

   * Identification of the most skilled unitary cell (four points for the geopotential height when using the S1 criteria and one point otherwise) of the predictor data over a large domain.
 Every point or cell of the full domain is assessed based on the predictors of the current level of analogy.
-  * From this most skilled cell, the spatial window is expanded by successive iterations in the direction of the most significant performance gain until no further improvement is possible.
+  * From this most skilled cell, the spatial window is expanded by successive iterations in the direction of the most significant performance gain until no further improvement is possible (up to the user-specified maximum spatial window).
   * The number of analog situations Ni, which was initially set to an arbitrary value, is then reconsidered and optimized for the current level of analogy.

 3. A new level of analogy can then be added based on other variables such as the moisture index at chosen pressure levels and hours of the day.
 The procedure starts again from step 2 (calibration of the spatial window and the number of analogs) for the new level.
 The parameters calibrated for the previous analogy levels are fixed and do not change.